Choose from the committee buttons below for more information.

 The New Member Committee mission is the recruitment and integration of new members during the first year of membership.
 We promote the growth of FPA membership by greeting guests at the chapter meetings, serving as a chapter guide for their first year, hosting networking social events for new members, and staffing an information booth at the Symposium.

-The NexGen Committee creates opportunities for growth, education and networking for FPA MN members 36 and younger, promoting the vision and mission of the both the national FPA NexGen group and the FPA MN chapter.
+The NexGen Committee creates opportunities for growth, education and networking for non-member students and FPA MN members who are aspiring or early-career CFP® professionals, promoting the vision and mission of the both the national FPA NexGen group and the FPA MN chapter.
 The NexGen committee works to uphold and grow the community of NexGen within FPA MN membership with inspiration, encouragement and support for members of FPA.

 The Partnership Committee strives to inform partners and potential partners about the benefits of FPA of MN and to nurture mutually-beneficial relationships between FPA and its partners.
 It is the Partnership Committee’s objective to encourage partners to be involved with the FPA community and to take advantage of their various benefits in order to maximize their partnership dollars and retain their partnership commitment.